netidx/netidx-book/src/quick_start.md

 set up on your local machine.
 If it didn't work, try setting the environment variable `RUST_LOG=debug` and running the stress publisher and the subscriber again.

+## Optional Netidx Browser

+The browser is an optional gui browser for the netidx tree, you need gtk development files installed to build it, on debian/ubuntu add those with

+`sudo apt install libgtk-3-dev`

+and then

+`cargo install netidx-browser`